 Love Herts Day - Celebrating local charities

-On Tuesday, 1 June 2022 a team from Hertfordshire Community Foundation (HCF) joined the High Sheriff of Hertfordshire, Sally Burton DL, for a very special road trip around Hertfordshire to celebrate ‘Love Herts Day’.
+On Wednesday, 6 September 2023 a team from Hertfordshire Community Foundation (HCF) joined the High Sheriff of Hertfordshire, Liz Green, for a very special road trip around Hertfordshire to celebrate ‘Love Herts Day’.

-With visits to Hertford, Welwyn Garden City, Hatfield and Stevenage the group visited four inspiring charities in our county.
-The annual Love Herts Day highlights the essential work that local charities do to support vulnerable people across Hertfordshire.
+With visits to Watford, St Albans and Hitchin the group visited four inspiring charities in our county.
+Love Herts Day highlights/showcases the essential work that local charities are doing to support vulnerable people in Hertfordshire.

-Commenting on the day Sally Burton, High Sheriff of Hertfordshire, said; “Love Herts Day was a wonderful way to highlight some of the local charities who are behind so much of what is great about our county.
-We met some really extraordinary people and we want to showcase some of the excellent work going on in the county, particularly around my themes of supporting addiction recovery.”
+Commenting on the day Liz Green, High Sheriff of Hertfordshire, said; “Love Herts Day was an inspiring way to highlight some of the fantastic local charities who are behind so much of what is special about our county.
+We met some extraordinary people, and we want to showcase some of the excellent work going on in the county, particularly around my themes of empowering people though improving literacy and rehabilitation.”

-Commenting on Love Herts day Helen Gray, Foundation Director for Hertfordshire Community said; “Hertfordshire is very fortunate to have a vibrant and active local voluntary sector.
+Commenting on Love Herts day Paul Robbin, CEO for Hertfordshire Community said; “Hertfordshire is very fortunate to have a vibrant and active local voluntary sector.
 The groups that we visited on Love Hearts Day are amazing examples of the passion, energy and commitment local people have to helping others.
 Local charities and groups work tirelessly to help local people when they are at their most vulnerable, they are the backbone of our communities.
 But it is a difficult financial climate for them and many struggle to raise the finances they need to continue to help people.

-“It was a great privilege to visit so many amazing people who are all working so hard to improve the lives of local people.”
+“It was a great privilege to visit so many dedicated and inspiring people who are all working so hard to improve the lives of local people.”